ui-schema/ui-schema/packages/docs/src/content/docs/core.md

             storeKeys={storeKeys}
             schema={schema}
             level={level}
-            noGrid // not a provider property, so pushed to the widgetStack, available for the GridHandler />
+            noGrid // not a provider property, so pushed to the pluginStack, available for the GridHandler />
     </div>
 };